kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 The interop system presented here is a generic tool intended to access arbitrary C++ libraries.
 As explained, to expose a library to Lisp in the presented high level style, there need to be Schemas for every class and method the library makes public.
 However, Schemas are not part of the codebase of the interop system.

-While, as shown above, it is possible to add Schemas within the user's code, more importantly Schemas are stored in a separate machine- as well as human-readable text-file called "malli_types.edn".
-There, the Schemas are specified as a Malli [7] data structure, Malli being a standard tool in Clojure for data Schema definition.
+While, as shown above, it is possible to add Schemas within the user's code, more importantly Schemas are stored in a separate machine- as well as human-readable text file called "malli_types.edn".
+There, the Schemas are specified as a Malli [7] data structure.
+Malli is a standard tool in Clojure for data Schema definition, the abundant colons, like e.g. for the type `:string`, are idiomatic for Malli (and ideed Clojure itself).

 With some library being covered by such a Malli structure, its methods and classes can be readily accessed, but in general it is necessary to provide, within the user code, hints that refer to the respective pre-defined Schemas.
-But as shown in the fallback example, when additional suitable Lisp multimethod functions are provided, the user does not have to specify any type hints at all when accessing a particular library functionality.
+But as shown in the fallback example, when additional suitable Lisp multimethod functions are provided, a user wanting to access some particular library function does not have to specify any type hints at all.

 ## Outlook